 And I’m not saying spend less money on Starbucks.
 If you’re in college or started your first job, you probably NEED coffee.
 It helps wake you up, feel good, and it’s a great way to start your morning.
 If you can’t live without coffee then don’t but you’ll need to cut costs on something else.

-Tip: I’m not talking about saving money on Starbucks or going out to eat but find what is really costing you money.
+Tip: I’m not talking about saving money on Starbucks or going out to eat but find what is really costing you money that you could care less about.
 Are you spending a lot on car insurance?
 Shop around!
 Paying too much for a phone service, try adjusting your rate?
 Barely watch Netflix?
 Split an account with a friend!